SQUARE-WAVES/trig_distort_vst/README.md

 I've only tested this on my mac computer, but it should in theory work find not on a mac, as most of the cmake stuff is cross-platform.

 # how do I learn more?
-look at the video or read up.
-This is really meant to be a tiny little starting point and not really teach very much.
+look at the post or read up on vst3.
+This is really meant to be a tiny little starting point.